deepwavedigital/gr-wavelearner/README.md

 flowgraph.
 TensorRT allows for deep learning networks to be optimized for inference operations on an NVIDIA graphics processing units (GPU).

-For an example of how to use GR-Wavelearner, see our presentation [here](http://www.deepwavedigital.net/slides/GR-Wavelearner_Overview.pdf)
+For an example of how to use GR-Wavelearner, see our presentation [here](http://www.deepwavedigital.net/slides/GR-Wavelearner_Overview.pdf).

 &nbsp;
 ### Dependencies:
   - **TensorRT** (v3.0+) [1]
+    - **AIR-T** - The AIR-T already includes Tensor-RT so you may skip this section.
-    - **NVIDIA Jetson TX2** - If using the the NVIDIA Jetson TX2, TensorRT is already included with Jetpack so you may skip this section.
+    - **NVIDIA Jetson** - If using the the NVIDIA Jetson, TensorRT is already included with Jetpack so you may skip this section.

     - **Computer with GPU card** -  you have two options for this dependency: